This post may contain affiliate links. For more information, read my disclosure policy.

 During the fall and winter season I go a little fudge crazy!
 I can’t help it – homemade fudge is one of those treats that has endless possibilities.
 You can literally make any number of flavor combinations.
 There are also countless ways to make fudge with different ingredients that give it a rich and creamy texture.
 It’s one of my favorite treats to experiment with!

-A while back I shared a peanut butter pumpkin fudge recipe, which is an amazing flavor combo for fall but now that we’re moving out of pumpkin season into the holiday season, I thought a pure peanut butter fudge would be great to share.
+I’ve made peanut butter pumpkin fudge recipe, which is an amazing flavor combo for fall and I thought a pure peanut butter fudge would be great to share.
 I’ve been busy testing recipes, tweaking until I got it just right.

 Ingredients in Peanut Butter Fudge